Begin Main Content Area

 Pennsylvania Occupational Safety and Health Surveillance (PennOSHS) Program

-The Pennsylvania Occupational Safety and Health Surveillance (PennOSHS) Program, launched in 2021, aims to prevent and reduce occupationally linked injuries, illnesses, deaths and occupational health disparities in Pennsylvania.
-By working with employers, workers and other occupational health stakeholders, PennOSHS will provide data to support education and outreach materials and build a sustainable occupational health surveillance network across the state.
-Because Pennsylvania is the fifth most populous state in the nation, PennOSHS will also contribute significantly to the national occupational health surveillance system, especially in work-related lead exposure, as Pennsylvania has one of the highest burdens of elevated adult blood lead levels in the nation.
-PennOSHS is funded as part of the state occupational health surveillance program by the National Institute of Occupational Safety and Health, Centers for Disease Control and Prevention (CDC).
+The Pennsylvania Occupational Safety and Health Surveillance (PennOSHS) Program aims to prevent and reduce work-related injuries, illnesses, deaths and occupational health disparities in Pennsylvania.
+By partnering with employers, workers and other occupational health stakeholders, PennOSHS provides data to support education and outreach materials and build a sustainable occupational health monitoring network across the state.